The Clifford algebra of a finite morphism: Clifford algebras for curves

 We recall that we have a natural map from the $k$-rational points on the Picard scheme of $X$ to the Brauer group of $k$, giving us an exact sequence

 and identifying the image of the Picard scheme with the relative Brauer group $\Br(k(X)/k)$ defined simply as the kernel of the map above on the right (see, for example \cite[Section~3]{Clark:PI} or \cite[Theorem~2.1]{CiKra}).
-This map can be describe as being obtained from specializing a Brauer class $\alpha_X \in \Br(\shPic X{})$ (\cite[Theorem~3.5]{CiKra}).
+In \cite[Theorem~3.5]{CiKra} it is shown that this map can be describe as being obtained from specializing a Brauer class $\alpha_X \in \Br(\shPic X{})$, described in \cite[Lemma~3.2, Remark~3.4]{CiKra}.
 We define the subgroup $\Br_0(k(X)/k) \subset \Br(k(X)/k)$ to be those elements which are images of degree $0$ classes, i.e. $k$-points of the Jacobian of $X$.
 From \cite[Theorem~2.1]{CiKra}, we have an isomorphism

 \begin{defn} Suppose that $\alpha \in \Br(k)$ which represents a nontrivial element of the cyclic group $\Br(k(X)/k)/\Br_0(k(X)/k)$.
 Then, following \cite{ONeil:PI} we call $\alpha$ an \textbf{(period-index) obstruction class} for $X$. \end{defn}